lnginyard/materialize-snippets-vscode/README.md

 # Materialize CSS Snippets for Visual Studio Code

+## Attention.

+**Due to the current *political, economic and social* situation of my country Venezuela**, I can not continue to maintain this extension, if you somehow or other want to continue maintaining this project let me know through an issue in the repository in Github.

 A set of Materialize CSS Snippets for Visual Studio Code, ordered semantically following the structure of the documentation officer.